jaredmac/jaredmac.github.io/nature/README.md

 7. X Character can move onto different screens
 8. Allow squirrel to "drink" from water
 9. X Add nuts squirrel can discover and eat
-10. Time passes - changes colors of tiles
+10. X Time passes - changes colors of tiles